What is TriMUN?

 Everyone who is enrolled as a student at the University of Trier, Trier University of Applied Sciences (FH) and Universities of the Greater Region Saar-Lox-Lux can participate.
 International students can also apply.
 It is considered helpful to have a high proficiency in English.

 When and how do I apply?

 In your application, a CV and a letter of motivation should be included, both in English.
-You can apply every May for next semester’s delegation.
-There might be a second application phase in October, given the possibility that there might not have been accepted enough suitable candidates.
-Please send your application to email@example.com.
+You can apply every May-June for next semester’s delegation.
+There might be a second application phase in October, given the possibility that we might not have gotten enough applications from suitable candidates.
+Please send your application to firstname.lastname@example.org.

 As part of the application process, you will be invited to an interview.
 For this, you should prepare general facts about the UN and know about current geopolitical topics.

 The seminars are held by a group of former TriMUN delegates who have already participated in TriMUN themselves and serve as your tutors.
 Further, there is frequent cooperation with Prof. Dr. Christian Bauer (Economics) and Prof. Dr. Manuel Fröhlich (Political Science).
 Ronny Heintze, political scientist and Senior Consultant at AQAS e.V., serves as our mentor.

 TriMUN allows connecting with national and international students who are interested in international politics and the UN.
 Delegates also get the chance of developing concrete skills in public speaking, gaining deeper knowledge about countries and the system of the UN and taking responsibility by representing your delegation/ your University at the conferences.

 What are my tasks during the semester?

 During the semester, your tasks will be to attend the seminar (you are only allowed to miss 3 sessions) and to give two presentations on topics related to international politics, the UN and the country that we will represent at NMUN.
 Furthermore, you will have to prepare for the conferences by writing Position Papers from the perspective of the country you are representing.